gsingers/search_with_machine_learning_course/README.md

 # Prerequisites

-1. For this class, you will need a Kaggle account
+1. For this class, you will need a Kaggle account and a [Kaggle API token](https://www.kaggle.com/docs/api).
 1. No prior search knowledge is required, but you should be able to code in Python or Java (all examples are in Python)
 1. You will need a [Gitpod](https://gitpod.io) account.

 # Working in Gitpod (Officially Supported)

+The following things must be done each time you create a new Gitpod Workspace (unfortunately, we can't automate this)
+1. Launch a new Gitpod workspace based on this repository.
+1. Install (create/copy) your Kaggle API token in `~/.kaggle/kaggle.json`
+1. Run the download data script:

+        ./download-data.sh

+1.